mobiledgex/edge-cloud-sdk-unity/README.md

 }
 ```

-If your device doesn't have MCC-MNC code (no sim card - for ex.
+If your device doesn't have MCC-MNC ID (no sim card - for ex.
 Oculus device), Please use UseWifiOnly before RegisterAndFindCloudlet.

 ```csharp
 use mxi.UseWifiOnly(true);